RupamBhattacharyya/CAD120-Object-Affordances/MLN/ReadMe.txt

+This folder contains;
-This folder contains the rule file (affordancerules.mln) used for weight learning and inference.
+a. rule file (affordancerules.mln) used for weight learning and inference.
+b. command.txt (commands to be typed in terminal)